-TGah Editor: Change the paragraph below as follows (#3286):
+TGah Editor: Change the paragraph in D2.1 below as follows highlighted in red (#3286):

-When the TIM is carried in a non-S1G PPDUdot11S1GOptionImplemented is false, Tthe traffic-indication virtual bitmap, maintained by the AP or the mesh STA that generates a TIM, consists of 2008 bits, and is organized into 251 octets such that bit number N (0 £ N £ 2007) in the bitmap corresponds to bit number (N mod 8) in octet number ëN / 8û where the low-order bit of each octet is bit number 0, and the high order bit is bit number 7.
-When the TIM is carried in an S1G PPDUdot11S1GOptionImplemented is true, the traffic-indication virtual bitmap consists of 64NPNB bits and is organized into NP Pages where each Page consists of NB Blocks, each Block consists of eight Subblocks, and each Subblock consists of 8 bits (NP=4 and NB=32).
+When the TIM is carried in a non-S1G PPDU, Tthe traffic-indication virtual bitmap, maintained by the AP or the mesh STA that generates a TIM, consists of 2008 bits, and is organized into 251 octets such that bit number N (0 £ N £ 2007) in the bitmap corresponds to bit number (N mod 8) in octet number ëN / 8û where the low-order bit of each octet is bit number 0, and the high order bit is bit number 7.
+When the TIM is carried in an S1G PPDU is true, the traffic-indication virtual bitmap consists of 64NPNB bits and is organized into NP Pages where each Page consists of NB Blocks, each Block consists of eight Subblocks, and each Subblock consists of 8 bits (NP=4 and NB=32).
 Bit number N in the bitmap corresponds to bit number dec(N[0:2]) of the dec(N[3:5])-th Subblock of the dec(N[6:5+n1])-th Block of the dec(N[6+n1:12])-th Page, where n1 is log2NB and NB is power of 2.
 N[a:b] represents bits a to b inclusive of the bit number N and dec(N[a:b]) is the cast to decimal operator where a is scaled by 20 and b is scaled by 2b-a.
 The hierarchical structure of the traffic-indication virtual bitmap is as shown in Figure 8-124b (Hierarchical structure of traffic-indication virtual bitmap).
 Each bit in the traffic-indication virtual bitmap corresponds to traffic buffered for a specific neighbor peer mesh STA within the MBSS that the mesh STA is prepared to deliver or STA within the BSS that the AP is prepared to deliver at the time the Beacon frame is transmitted.
 Bit number N indicates the status of buffered, individually addressed MSDUs/MMPDUs for the STA whose AID is N. It is determined as follows:

 If the STA is not using APSD, and any individually addressed MSDUs/MMPDUs for that STA are buffered and the AP or the mesh STA is prepared to deliver them, then bit number N in the traffic indication virtual bitmap is 1.